 Advertisement

 Get the latest news and insight into how the Big Issue magazine is made by signing up for the Inside Big Issue newsletter

-Sometimes the problems that lead to homelessness are systemic and have very little to do with an individual’s actions.
-A lack of support for those leaving care, the armed forces, prison or even hospital can leave someone with nowhere to go apart from the streets.
+The problems that lead to homelessness are often systemic and have very little to do with an individual’s actions.
+A lack of support for those leaving care, the armed forces, prison or even hospital can leave someone with nowhere to go apart from a hostel or the streets.

+Advertisement